RMWinslow/posts/nature/clades.md

 ---
-title: Common-Name Cladistics
+title: Calling a Whale a Fish
-subtitle: (or Calling a Whale a Fish)
+subtitle: Confusing Common-Name Cladistics
 description: "An exploration of taxonomy via only mostly-nonsensical use of terminology."
 layout: post
 toc: true